November 2021 - Loss and Recovery in the Foreboding Scottish Highlands

 British Mountain Maps

-HARVEY British Mountain Maps at produced at 1:40,000 scale and are ideal for climbers, hill walkers and mountaineers who want a detailed map of technical terrain that shows more features for safe, accurate navigation.
+HARVEY British Mountain Maps are produced at 1:40,000 scale and are ideal for climbers, hill walkers and mountaineers who want a detailed map of technical terrain that shows more features for safe, accurate navigation.

 "Inspiring map with masses of information for walkers, mountain bikers and mountaineers.
 And it is virtually indestructible."
 Nigel Williams, Former Head of Training, Glenmore Lodge